How To Find & Fix Keyword Cannibalization

 <link rel=”canonical” href=”https://yourwebsite.com/masterpage”>

 Canonicalization is a strategy best used for handling duplicate content and is not usually recommended for dealing with cannibalization issues.
-However, it is still an option worth considering if merging or re-optimizing content is not possible.
+However, it’s worth considering if merging or re-optimizing content isn’t possible.

 4. Noindex Page